RHsyseng/locks-exporter/README.md

 enableUserWorkload: true
 ```

-4. You should now be able to query Prometheus for the `locks_container_file_locks` metric.
+5. You should now be able to query for the `locks_container_file_locks` metric via the OpenShift console or from outside the cluster via [Thanos querier](https://docs.openshift.com/container-platform/4.9/monitoring/enabling-monitoring-for-user-defined-projects.html#accessing-metrics-from-outside-cluster_enabling-monitoring-for-user-defined-projects).